 The School of Nutrition and Dietetics has a long and distinguished history at Acadia.
-Since 1928, the School has been graduating high-caliber individuals, well grounded in the art and science of nutrition, and equally capable of obtaining work in the dietetic profession or continuing their studies in graduate school, education or the health professions, such as medicine, physiotherapy, nursing and dentistry.
+Since 1928, the School has been graduating high-caliber individuals, well grounded in the science and art of nutrition, and equally capable of obtaining work in the dietetic profession or continuing their studies in graduate school, or in education, law, or the health professions including medicine, physiotherapy, nursing and dentistry.